 There are a few things to notice about the nature of facts.
 The first is that they are verifiable.
 Any person is, in principle, capable of finding out for themselves whether the proposition actually obtains.
 The second thing to notice is that there is little, if any, interpretation required.
 A person might not understand the words, or they might lack the requisite knowledge (e.g. knowing what an atom is is required to understand what is a hydrogen or oxygen atom; knowing that atoms can bond together in some way is required to know that water is composed of these atoms) or experience (e.g. someone who has never seen the sky) to fully grasp, but given an understanding of the language and background information, a person can come to know these facts without dispute.

 There are, of course, facts which are disputed.
 What actually happened in the past is in a state of constant debate and revision among historians, lawyers, politicians, and other interested parties.
-But most reasonable people would not dispute that there are events in the past that actually obtained – there are true propositions that correspond with what actually occurred in the past, even if we don’t actually know whether those propositions actually obtained.
-These facts may in practice be unverifiable, but they are verifiable in principle.
+But most reasonable people would not dispute that there are events in the past that actually obtained – there are true propositions that correspond with what actually occurred in the past, even if we don’t actually know which particular propositions actually obtained.
+These facts may in practice be unverifiable, but they are verifiable in principle (they were at one point in time verifiable).
 The only interpretation needed is in interpreting whether facts we do actually know entail that those disputed facts actually obtained.

 When we step into interpretation, we then emerge into the realm of theory.
 Detectives (and historians, et al), when searching for clues and leads, come up with theories about what happened (e.g. during a crime).
 They use these theories to make predictions and formulate hypotheses.
 These hypotheses tell them where to search for more (factual) clues and who to talk to to search for more leads.
 This is the nature of a theory.